GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

 </body>
 ```

-The tenant information will be extracted from the access token and the feedback associated with it.
+The tenant name will be extracted from the access token, and the feedback information will then be associated with it.

 Note: The service itself does not make a record of the user ID in the access token.
 If this is desired you can use the [correlation ID](#target-correlationid) for this purpose.